uccser/cs-field-guide/text/chapters/en-coding-encryption.md

 This is why websites have a minimum password length, and often require a mix of lowercase, uppercase, symbols, and numbers.
 There are 96 standard characters you can use in a password.
 26 upper case letters, 26 lower case letters, 10 digits, and 34 symbols.
 If the password you choose is completely random (e.g. no words or patterns), then each character you add makes your password 96 times more difficult to guess.
 Between 8 and 16 characters long can provide a very high level of security, as long as the password is truly random.
 Ideally, this is the kind of passwords you should be using (and ensure you are using a different password for each site!).

 Unfortunately though, these requirements don't work well for getting users to pick good passwords.
 Attackers know the tricks users use to make passwords that meet the restrictions, but can be remembered.
 For example, P@$$w0rd contains 8 characters (a commonly used minimum), and contains a mix of different types of characters.
-But attackers know that users like to replace S's with $'s, mix o and 0, replace i with !, etc. Infact, they can just add these tricks into their list they use for dictionary attacks!
+But attackers know that users like to replace S's with $'s, mix o and 0, replace i with !, etc. In fact, they can just add these tricks into their list they use for dictionary attacks!
 For websites that require passwords to have at least on digit, the result is even worse.
 Many users pick a standard english word and then add a single digit to the end of it.
 This again is easy work for a dictionary attack to crack!

 As this xkcd comic points out, most password advice doesn't make a lot of sense.